For a complete review of our statements of position, click here

 Freedom of Association

 Alpha Chi Omega was founded in 1885 as a women’s organization.
 Alpha Chi Omega supports the right of women to freely associate.
-The essence of freedom of association is the right to select those with whom to associate and the right to have that selection be single-sex.
-Alpha Chi Omega is committed to protecting the right of Alpha Chi Omega chapters to be single-sex organizations.
+The essence of freedom of association is the right to select those with whom to associate and the right to have that selection be single-gender.
+Alpha Chi Omega is committed to protecting the right of Alpha Chi Omega chapters to be single-gender organizations.

 Alpha Chi Omega does not discriminate on the basis of race, ethnicity, color, sexual orientation, religion or other characteristics protected by applicable law.
 Women, including those who live and identify as women, regardless of the gender assigned to them at birth, are eligible for membership in Alpha Chi Omega based solely on five membership standards.

 The National Membership Standards are: 1] academic interest; 2] character; 3] financial responsibility; 4] leadership ability; 5] personal development.